 126.96 km (78.9 mi) from LEGOLAND Discovery Centre Toronto

 Ottawa is Canada’s capital city and it stands on the south bank of the Ottawa River in southern Ontario, bordering Gatineau, Quebec.
 The city is known for Parliament Hill and museums such as the National Gallery of Canada.
 Recreation can be enjoyed on the Rideau Canal, which is lined with a park and is full of boats in summer and an ice-skating rink in the winter.
 Some of the best neighborhoods to live in include Constance Bay, a 20-minute drive from the tech area in Kanata.
 Ottawa East is a middle-of-the-range neighborhood with some restaurants.
 For those seeking a country setting close to the city, Plantagenet is an ideal choice where homes can be found right on the river.

 352.97 km (219.4 mi) from LEGOLAND Discovery Centre Toronto

 Enjoy an excellent lifestyle in Ontario

 Ontario is a beautiful state, bordering the Great Lakes and the United States of America.
 The province is known for its many excellent cities, providing a good lifestyle for its local residents, as well as beautiful attractions, including Niagara Falls and all the attractions of Canada’s capital, Ottawa, and Ontario’s capital, Toronto.
+There are also plenty of theme parks and golf resorts where you could spend a memorable time with your family and friends.
 The province is known for offering some of the best places to live in Ontario, Canada.